Lemons, Lavender, & Laundry

 • Clean the Sinks and Counters- Here’s a great DIY All Purpose Spray

-• Wash the Mirror(s)- I discovered the perfect way to clean mirrors without any streaks… and all you need is water.
+• Wash the Mirror(s)- These glass cleaning cloths are my favorite way to clean glass without any streaks… and all you need is water.

 • Clean the Toilet– For stains in the toilet, try this cleaning hack.